5 Options To Help Seniors Pay Off Debt

 Credit counselors can also enroll your debts in a debt management program and negotiate lower interest rates with your lenders so you can pay off debts faster.

-4. Get a Reverse Mortgage Loan
+4. Secure a Reverse Mortgage Loan

 If you’re over the age of 62, a reverse mortgage allows you to borrow against the equity of your home.
 You can receive cash from this kind of loan on a monthly or discretionary lump-sum basis, provided you have enough equity in your home, and you maintain the home in good condition.
 While you receive these cash dispersals, you won’t need to make any payments back to the bank until you sell the house or move.